AllenGNg/PythonAPIServer/README.md

 Given a list of GitHub usernames through a POST request, using GitHub's API, return all of the users' IDs and Public SSH Keys in JSON format.
 Some users may have more than one ID and Public SSH Keys.

 ## **Design:**
-My project has two files, one file is for a client and one is for a server.
+My project has two files, one file is for a client and one file is for a server.
 The client is used to call the new POST API that I have written.
 In lieu of using the client, the Postman application can also be used to invoke the new POST API.
 The server implements the new POST API using the Flask framework.
 The new POST API accepts request data that consists of a list of usernames for which the ID and public SSH key should be retrieved using a GitHub API.
 The POST API has the following endpoint: IDsandKey.
 The new POST API returns response data that is a dictionary that is keyed by usernames.
 For each user, a list of dictionaries will be returned with the ID(s) and public SSH key(s) (if the user was found in GitHub).
 A list is returned because some users can have more than one ID and public SSH key in GitHub.
 If a user is not found in GitHub, then the ID and public SSH key for that user will be set to 'N/A'.
 The response data also has a message field that contains an useful informational message about the processing that was just performed.